jrp244/byu-cs324/lab-socket-hunt/README.md

    $ id -u
    ```
  - Bytes 6 - 7: an `unsigned short` used, along with the user ID, to seed the
-   pseudo-random number generator used by the director, in network byte order.
+   pseudo-random number generator used by the server, in network byte order.

-   This is used to allow the participant to experience consistent behavior
+   This is used to allow the client to experience consistent behavior every
-   every time they interact with the director, to help with development and
+   time they interact with the server, to help with development and
    troubleshooting.

 ## Directions Response

-Responses from the director are of variable length (but any given message will
+Responses from the server are of variable length (but any given message will
 consistent of fewer than 64 bytes) and will follow this format:

 <table border="1">